EmperorOwl/LeetLog/README.md

 ## Roadmap

 - [x] List/create/edit/delete problems
+- [x] Add authentication; only the admin user has write access
 - [x] Search for a problem by name or number
 - [x] Filter for problems by list or topic
 - [x] Add tips/notes page